 When you get home you will quickly learn that people really don’t care about your awesome gap year adventures.
 People don’t want to hear about the idyllic beach you fell in love with and stayed on for a month longer than you planned, or that gorgeous luxury guesthouse you found for just a few pounds, it doesn’t matter how much you love to make them jealous!
 They want to hear about the time you cocked up and slipped on a river crossing and soaked your entire gear, or when things went wrong like the time those damn monkeys nicked my sunglasses!
 Evil little sods that they are!

-They want to hear stories like the time I nearly caused a riot on a train platform in Delhi when I caused an entire platform of angry Indian men to miss their train.
+People want to hear stories like the time I nearly caused a riot on a train platform in Delhi.

 Okay I’ll tell you that one, but bear in mind this one was their fault!
 Not mine in the slightest!
 Honest.

 Have you ever seen some of the trains in India?
 They are the very definition of insanity!
 Packed to the gills with as many people as possible to the point a sardine – or an average airline passenger on an economy class seat – would feel that they had acres of space.
 Every seat is taken up at least once with people sitting on top of one another, everyone is then crammed in till you are nose to nose standing up, and then – once the physical limits of the inside are reached – even more people clamber onto the top or hang off the sides by holding onto anything they can.

 Like I said, it is insane!